Best Early Black Friday Deals on Tech

 Headphones

 The AirPods Max sound really good and have superb and flexible noise-canceling tech.
 They have a high-performing transparency mode to pipe in outside sound, as well as spatial audio capability.
 But the biggest selling point might be the distinctive design and premium feel we’ve all come to expect from an Apple product.
-At their normal street price of $550, they’re hardly a bargain, but subtract more than $50 and the Maxes become much more attractive.
+At the normal street price of $550, they’re hardly a bargain, but subtract more than $50 and the Maxes become much more attractive.

 Dyson has been known for the eye-catching design of its vacuums.
 The company’s sleek and well-built On Trac over-the-ear headphones are both lovely to look at and a joy to touch.
 And they sound as good as they look, with detailed bass and a warm midrange that’s great for long listening sessions.
 The noise cancellation is top-notch, too.
 The model’s biggest drawback?
 It would probably be the steep list price.
 So, at under $250, this deal is worth a long look.